-In order for a federal fee collection mechanism to be effective there needs to be a means to enforce the requirement to purchase stamps.
-State and federal licenses/permits/ stamps typically have an on-the-water enforcement component and sometimes an out-of-the-field investigation component.
-They also rely on joint management between state and federal agencies.
+In order for a Federal fee collection mechanism to be effective there needs to be a means to enforce the requirement to purchase stamps.
+State and Federal licenses/permits/ stamps typically have an on-the-water enforcement component and sometimes an out-of-the-field investigation component.
+They also rely on joint management between state and Federal agencies.

-The halibut stamp mechanism would require operators to purchase a halibut stamp for each guided angler, for each day that the charter angler is on a charter vessel that intends to harvest halibut operating in IPHC regulatory areas 2C and 3A.
+The halibut stamp mechanism would require operators to purchase a halibut stamp for each guided angler, for each day that the charter angler is on a charter vessel that intends to harvest halibut operating in IPHC regulatory areas 2C or 3A.
 Similar to other State and Federal requirements, there may be a component of on-the-water enforcement.
 For instance, a law enforcement officer would check for a valid halibut stamp for each guided angler halibut fishing in addition to checking the angler's fishing license, the CHP for the vessel and, if necessary, king salmon stamps.
 Additionally, enforcement may include a component of off-the-water investigation or auditing.

-NOAA Office of Law Enforcement representatives highlighted several questions and concerns with the proposed halibut stamp concept.
-One primary concern expressed is about using resources to enforce what seems to be a civil funding mechanism between a non-profit organization and the private entities it represents.
-OLE representatives also raised concerns about the level of federal and state resources that could be allocated to this effort, particularly in the event of a violation.
-Issuing and prosecuting violations is costly.
+NOAA Office of Law Enforcement (OLE) and Alaska Wildlife Trooper (AWT) representatives highlighted several questions and concerns with the proposed halibut stamp concept.
+One primary concern of OLE is using Federal and state resources to enforce what appears to be a civil funding mechanism between a non-profit organization and the private entities it represents, particularly in the event of prosecuting violations, which can be costly.
 There is a lengthy process required to investigate and document a potential violation, followed by a collaborative effort with NOAA General Council to prosecute the violation and determine fines and penalties.
-If the RQE held QS at the time, these costs may be associated with cost recovery; however, IFQ Cost Recovery fees have most recently been at their maximum of 3% of the ex vessel revenue.
+If the RQE held QS at the time, these costs would be associated with cost recovery; however, IFQ Cost Recovery fees have most recently been at or near their maximum of 3% of the ex-vessel revenue.
 OLE staff supported the concept that operators would have some level of liability and noted that this would likely boost compliance rates.